EMR

 Concept of Electronic Medical Records

-Generally, EMR software saves digital data that can be used to monitor and track a patient's health and longevity.
-Clinical data can be viewed even when physicians are off-site.
-Several persons can examine a chart simultaneously.
-There is no worry about handwriting or other misunderstandings with patient records with EMRs.
+Typically, EMR software stores digital data that can monitor and track a patient’s health and well-being.
+Clinical information is accessible even when physicians are off-site, enabling multiple users to view a chart simultaneously.
+EMRs eliminate concerns about illegible handwriting and misunderstandings associated with traditional patient records.

 EMRs' Most Important Functions

-Doctors and clinicians can now record and use information about their patients using electronic medical records.
-In addition, hospitals and clinics can better regulate health information by converting paper records to digital content.
+With electronic medical records, doctors and clinicians can record and utilize patient information more effectively.
+Additionally, hospitals and clinics can have greater control over health information by transitioning from paper records to digital formats.

-Medical professionals and their patients can benefit from EMRs in a few ways.
+There are several ways in which medical professionals and their patients can benefit from EMRs.

 Charting: